Tolulade-A/privateGPT/README.md

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.

 ## Test dataset
-This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.
+This repo uses a [Data Visualisation guides](https://) as an example.

 ### Additional test dataset
 I added this dataset on ["Business Analytics textbook"](https://github.com/Tolulade-A/privateGPT/blob/main/source_documents/Essentials-of-Business-Analytics%20(1).pdf) to my project and it worked fine, though cleaning is needed on the output like in the case of ChatGPT.

 ```
-Enter a query: explain data visualisation to me
- Data visualization refers to a way for people and machines to communicate information through graphical representations, such as charts or graphs that show trends, patterns, relationships between variables, and other important insights.
-It is an essential tool in many fields of science, engineering, business, economics, medicine, education, government, military, law enforcement, sports, entertainment, media, marketing, advertising, public relations, human resources management, finance, accounting, auditing, risk analysis, data mining, artificial intelligence and machine learning (unsuperseded in this chapter and supervised in next) models.

-Visualizations can be used to communicate complex information quickly and easily, making it easier for people with different backgrounds or levels of expertise to understand the same concept.
-They are also useful when working on large datasets that may not fit into memory at once, as they allow users to explore subsets of data in real-time without having to load everything onto their computer first.

-Visualizations can be created using a variety of tools and techniques, including bar charts, line graphs, scatter plots, heat maps, pie charts, stacked columns, time series analysis, network diagrams, flowcharts, mind maps, concept maps, decision trees, neural networks, support vector machines (SVMs), k

 > Question:
 explain data visualisation to me

 > Answer (took 7163.81 s.):
  Data visualization refers to a way for people and machines to communicate information through graphical representations, such as charts or graphs that show trends, patterns, relationships between variables, and other important insights.
-It is an essential tool in many fields of science, engineering, business, economics, medicine, education, government, military, law enforcement, sports, entertainment, media, marketing, advertising, public relations, human resources management, finance, accounting, auditing, risk analysis, data mining, artificial intelligence and machine learning (unsuperseded in this chapter and supervised in next) models.
+It is an essential tool in many fields of science, engineering, business, economics, medicine, education, government, military, law enforcement, sports, entertainment...

-Visualizations can be used to communicate complex information quickly and easily, making it easier for people with different backgrounds or levels of expertise to understand the same concept.
-They are also useful when working on large datasets that may not fit into memory at once, as they allow users to explore subsets of data in real-time without having to load everything onto their computer first.
+Visualizations can be used to communicate complex information quickly and easily, making it easier for people with different backgrounds or levels of expertise to understand the same concept...

-Visualizations can be created using a variety of tools and techniques, including bar charts, line graphs, scatter plots, heat maps, pie charts, stacked columns, time series analysis, network diagrams, flowcharts, mind maps, concept maps, decision trees, neural networks, support vector machines (SVMs), k
+Visualizations can be created using a variety of tools and techniques, including bar charts, line graphs, scatter plots... k

 > /content/privateGPT/source_documents/Essentials-of-Business-Analytics (1).pdf:
 5